 - What is attrition rate?

-- The 4 main types of attrition
+- Types of attrition

 - Why attrition rate is important